SeeYouLaterPromise/EasyDiary/Readme.md

 In this way, you can answer these questions to enhance your understanding.

-Cruel Mode: If your answer is not so good (`how to quantify the quantity of the answer.`), we wouldn't let you continue (`so how?`).
+> TODO: Cruel Mode: If your answer is not so good (`how to quantify the quantity of the answer.`), we wouldn't let you continue (`so how?`).

-## Shadowing method for english learning
+## Future work: Shadowing method for english learning
 User can input `sentences`, then we will help you transform `text` into `audio` for you to shadowing-ly read.

 ### TTSs I tried in 2025.02.08